Blown Slick Series #13

 In addition, the fight over who’s in charge between Admiral Nimitz and General MacArthur was constant, but it had serious repercussions.
 MacArthur wanted Navy carriers to protect his right flank as he moved northward with Army Air Force fighters and bombers executing the main thrust from the air.
 But the Army approach would place the carriers in restricted island waters most vulnerable to Japanese land-based air, and second the Army Air Force and Navy differed drastically in the approach of air support for troops – a major concern for the Navy/Marine Corps combination of fast carriers and amphibious operations intended for the thrust in the central Pacific.
 Much was at stake and all of it allowed by the hard won battles and lessons of 1942.

-Today the context is what to do with A-10’s for Close Air Support (CAS), a new carrier with problems, an expensive over due multi-role 5th generation F-35 with three service variants, and two very different types of war to consider – the insurgencies of Middle East and the more conventional potential conflicts with Russia and China.
-Conventional. yes, but threat technologies like S-400 SAMs and their versions of 5th generation create much concern.
+Today the context is what to do with A-10’s for Close Air Support (CAS), a new carrier with problems, an expensive over due multi-role 5th generation F-35 with three service variants, and two very different types of war to consider – the insurgencies of the Middle East and the more conventional potential conflicts with Russia and China.
+Conventional. yes, but threat technologies like S-400 SAMs and their own versions of 5th generation create much concern.
 China is of particular interest for the Navy because of the islands and waterways associated with the South China Sea.

 Based on China’s rapidly developing A2/AD or anti-access/area-denial capabilities focused on a “two island chain” defense perimeter for the South China Sea (and also Iran’s similar albeit far more modest capabilities, focused on the Persian Gulf) in September 2009 the US Air Force chief of staff, General Norton Schwartz, and the US Navy’s chief of naval operations, Admiral Gary Roughead, signed a classified memorandum to initiate an effort by their Services to develop a new operational concept known as “AirSea Battle.”